Dog Breed Directory

 Cruciate Ligament Injuries

-Rupture or strain of the knee's stabilizing ligament (common in dogs).
+Rupture or strain of the knee's stabilizing ligament, common in active dogs.

 Symptoms: